-To see how each stage affects the formation of app development costs, let’s use a generic smart wallet mobile application for a reference.
-It keeps a record of your expenses and helps you control your budget in a more conscious way.
+To see how each stage affects the formation of app development costs, let’s use a generic mobile application for a reference.

 The idea of an app takes one sentence to formulate.
 The rest is the modality and context.

 We would start with a high-level client’s goals assessment, take a look at what’s already out there on the app stores, starting from the app’s theme, what’s wrong with those, and what’s good.
 It’s also important to receive as much client’s feedback on the competition to figure out which features we need first.
 After all, it’s the client who’s done the research and it would be a shame to waste all the data.
 Unfortunately, there is no form to fill for this type of information, it’s an interview gold that’s why it’s so important for us to assign a project manager who can sparkle the process.